Your Products are Too Expensive!

-A friend says to us, “I want to give you these tickets to the theater tonight and I can’t go” while holding them out.
+A friend says to us, “I have these tickets to the theater tonight and I can’t go” while holding them out.

 We could argue with them.
-We could tell them how wrong they are and how wonderful we are.
-I would not recommend it.
+We could tell them how wrong they are and how wonderful our products (or business) are.
+But I would not recommend it.

 We could try to convince prospects against their wills.
 Ever heard the statement, “A man convinced against his will is of the same opinion still?”